 Every contribution, big or small, makes a real impact.
 Even just a few dollars can help move this mission forward.
 Thank you so much for your kindness and generosity.

-100% of donations will go to the creation of this unique memorial.
+100% of donations went to the creation of this unique memorial.

 This project has been approved by the Washburn Parks & Rec Committee, Washburn City Council Historic Preservation Commission & and Kalmon Family.